Advantages of ISO Certification

 Misconception: ISO slows organizations down.

-Reality: Poorly designed systems slow organizations down.
-Well-designed systems increase clarity and efficiency.
+Reality: Poorly designed systems create friction.
+Well-designed systems improve efficiency.

 Certification bodies audit.
 They do not design systems.